12th (Service) Battalion, Gloucestershire Regiment (Bristol's Own): Commanding officers

+Insignia

+Before uniforms were available, the recruits of the Bristol Battalion wore a special badge on their civilian clothing.
+Once service caps were available the battalion adopted the Glosters' famous 'back badge'.
+Between 21 November 1915 and 26 March 1916, all ranks of the battalion wore a horizontal strip of ribbon, purple-over-yellow-over-purple, on the back beneath the collar.
+5th Division's formation sign was a blue square with a yellow diagonal bar from top left to bottom right.
+The division did not wear unit identification patches, but used markings painted on the steel helmet: during 1918, 12th Glosters wore a black circle.

 Memorials

-In 1921 Lt-Col Archer-Shee, the 12th Gloucesters' former CO, paid for a memorial to be erected at Longueval on the Somme, where the battalion had first attacked on 29 July 1916.
+In 1921 Lt-Col Archer-Shee, the 12th Glosters' former CO, paid for a memorial to be erected at Longueval on the Somme, where the battalion had first attacked on 29 July 1916.
 The memorial, in the form of an oak cross known as 'Gloster Cross', disappeared during World War II, but was replaced in 1986 and restored in 2006.

 In 1951 the Bristol's Own Old Comrades Association unveiled a bronze memorial plaque in the crypt of St Nicholas Church, Bristol.

-Battle Honours
+Battle honours

-12th Gloucesters was awarded 22 Battle Honours for its service:
+12th Battalion Gloucestershire Regiment was awarded 22 battle honours for its service: